 1. WALK THE AISLE TOGETHER

 Traditionally, the Groom nervously awaits the arrival of his fiancée at the altar as they make their procession down the aisle with their wedding attendants.
 If you want to flip tradition on its head and surprise your guests with a unique idea, you and your beloved can join each other and walk the processional together as a couple.

 The benefits of walking down the aisle hand in hand, is that it relieves the pressure of seeing each other for the first time in front of all your guests.
 It can be overwhelming to walk down the aisle with all eyes fixed on you, sharing this moment together can aid in making you feel more relaxed and enjoy the moment in full - together.
 Your guests can see both of you together for the processional and aren’t confused about who they should be looking at.
 What about the ‘first look’ photos?
-These can be done with your photographer in a secluded location before the ceremony.
+These can be done with your photographer or videographer in a secluded location before the ceremony.
 At Gabbinbar Homestead, we recommend a great spot for these photos to take place is in the magnificent Ballroom, the exquisite Conservatory or in the lush seasonal gardens.

 2. MULTIPLE PEOPLE WALKING YOU DOWN THE AISLE

 The more the merrier!
 If you’re having trouble deciding who you want to walk you down the aisle, or you simply want to defy wedding tradition, you can have two, three or even five different people do the job!
 You could choose to all walk down together or you can walk separate sections of the aisle with each different loved one.
 At Gabbinbar Homestead, the walk from the top of the Homestead to your favourite ceremony location meanders through the lush heritage gardens which gives you ample time to enjoy a section of the walk with the people sharing the honour of accompanying you for the processional.

 3. NO AISLE AT ALL